GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 ## Page URL Matching {: #page-url}

-The [`PageStateMatcher.pageurl`][type-matcher-url] matches if the URL criterias are fulfilled.
-The most common criterias are a concatination of either host, path, or url, followed by Contains, Equals, Prefix, or Suffix.
+The [`PageStateMatcher.pageurl`][type-matcher-url] matches when the URL criteria are fulfilled.
+The most common criteria are a concatenation of either host, path, or url, followed by Contains, Equals, Prefix, or Suffix.
 The following table contains a few examples:

 | Criteria                                  | Matches                         |